Annotated Bibliography

 The anecdote is told with humor and is definitely worth reading.
 The rest of the book is less useful -

-vehicle for change.
+post-facto writing is not an effective vehicle for change.

-The Seven Secrets of Slim People is a very fast read and everything it says is correct,
+The Seven Secrets of Slim People is a very fast read - not many words per page.

-eat when not hungry.
+issues that prompt non-hunger eating.
 It tells you what to do, but not how to do it.

 The Tao of Eating: Feeding Your Soul Through Everyday Experiences With Food discourages